liambll/blog-archive/_posts/2017-06-03-overview-techniques.markdown

 </div>

 ## [Operations Research](/blog/overview-operations-research/)
 "Operations research is a discipline that deals with the application of advanced analytical methods to help make better decisions".
-Operations research focuses on optimization.
+Operations research focuses on decision making.
+* Model parameters are well defined
+* Assumptions about data are defined

 Examples:
 * A manufacturing firm wants to find an optimal inventory level in order to minimize inventory storage cost but still be able to meet demand 95% of the time.